Why take out a personal loan?

 The most popular reasons for taking out a personal loan can be found in our guides.
 Remember that the specifics of a personal loan will differ from one individual to the next, depending on credit history and the loan amount required.
 These factors in turn can affect interest rates and payback time.

 Your own personal circumstances will also influence the type of loan you can acquire.
-Types of loan can include factors such as whether a loan is unsecured or secured against your assets, or whether you pay back the loan in fixed or variable rates of interest.
+Types of loan can include factors such as whether a loan is unsecured or secured against your assets, or whether you pay back the loan at a fixed or variable rate of interest.
 See our guide to which personal loan is best for me for more information, or find alternatives to a personal loan here.

 Below the Guru meditates on the different reasons why you might take out a personal loan…

 A home improvement loan is a type of personal loan taken out to make changes to your property.
 You might want to add some extras or extend your home so that you bank more coins in a future sale.
 Loans for home improvement can be unsecured or secured, using your home as collateral.
 Secured loans can usually be taken for higher amounts.

 A bridge loan for homes is a type of short-term finance, designed to allow you to temporarily bridge a gap for purchasing a property.
 You can take out a bridge loan for just one day, or arrange one for up to a year.
 They’re most commonly used for just a few months and are secured loans, using your home or assets as collateral.